 Add new items to Cargo projects

-RustRover makes it easy to add new items to your project, be it Cargo crates, directories, Rust files, or files with other extensions.
+RustRover makes it easy to add new files, crates, modules, and directories to your Rust projects.

 Create a new Rust file